fac31/discord-bot-elliot-lucy/README.md

 # Discord Chatbot 🤖💬

 ## A Discord Chatbot for Developers to assist in managing their workflow
-## Made by Elliot and Lucy as part of the Founders and Coders course
+## Made using Node and Express by Elliot and Lucy as part of the Founders and Coders course

 ### What the Bot can do